 This option is similar in structure to the 2003-2005 PIT increase that raised upper-income tax burdens, but the rate increases kick in at higher income levels and the rates are lower than they were under the 2003-2005 increase.
-This option also differs in that it does not include a "recapture provision" under which some or all of taxable income not in the highest brackets were taxed at the highest marginal rates.
-If this option were in effect for fiscal year 2013, PIT revenue would increase by \$448 million.
+This option also differs from the 2003-2005 increases in that it does not include a "recapture provision" under which some or all of taxable income not in the highest brackets were taxed at the highest marginal rates.
+If this option were in effect for fiscal year 2014, PIT revenue would increase by \$462 million.
 This tax change would require approval by the state Legislature.

-PROPONENTS MIGHT ARGUE that the recent PIT increases would provide a substantial boost to city revenues without affecting the vast majority of city residents.
-Only 6.2 percent of all city resident taxpayers in calendar year 2013 would pay more under this proposal; all of them would have adjusted gross incomes above \$200,000.
+PROPONENTS MIGHT ARGUE that a PIT increase for high income households would provide a substantial boost to city revenues without affecting the vast majority of city residents.
+Only 6.0 percent of all city resident taxpayers in calendar year 2014 would pay more under this proposal; all of them would have adjusted gross incomes above \$200,000.
 There is no evidence that these affluent New Yorkers left the city in response to 2003-2005 tax increase, even with a larger state income tax increase also enacted at the same time.
-Also, this proposal avoids burdensome recapture provisions and features far smaller tax increases than those enacted from 2003 through 2005. so most of the affected taxpayers would bear less of a tax increase than they did previously.
+Also, this proposal avoids burdensome recapture provisions and features far smaller tax increases than those enacted from 2003 through 2005, so most of the affected taxpayers would bear less of a tax increase than they did previously.
 Finally, for taxpayers who do not pay the alternative minimum tax and are able to itemize deductions, increases in city PIT burdens would be partially offset by reductions in federal income tax liability, lessening incentives for the most affluent to move from the city.

 OPPONENTS MIGHT ARGUE that New Yorkers are already among the most heavily taxed in the nation and a further increase in their tax burden is likely to induce movement out of the city.
 New York is one of only three among the largest U.S. cities to impose a personal income tax, and its PIT burden is second only to Philadelphia's.
 Tax increases only exacerbate the city's competitive disadvantage with respect to other areas of the country.
-Even if less burdensome than the 2003-2005 increase, city residents earning more than \$500,000 would pay, on average, an additional \$8,100 in income taxes in calendar year 2013.
-With the option, these taxpayers are projected to account for the majority-51.9 percent-of the city's PIT revenue.
-If 5 percent of them were to leave the city in response to higher taxes, this option would yield \$246 million less PIT revenue per year (assuming those moving had average tax liabilities for the group).
+Even if less burdensome than the 2003-2005 increase, city residents earning more than \$500,000 would pay, on average, an additional \$8,400 in income taxes in calendar year 2014.
+With the option, these taxpayers are projected to account for virtually half-49.2 percent-of the city's PIT revenue.
+If 5 percent of them were to leave the city in response to higher taxes, this option would yield \$250 million less PIT revenue per year (assuming those moving had average tax liabilities for the group).